Pixplicity/Android-WizardPager/README.md

 Android WizardPager
 ===================

-`WizardPager` is a `ViewPager`-based wizard UI library that provides a simple way to define a model, views and a controller for creating a multi-step wizard.
+**WizardPager** is a ViewPager-based wizard UI library that provides a simple way to define a model, views and a controller for creating a multi-step wizard.

 This project was originally